After Malaria Is Cured The Frequency Of The Hbs Allele

 • Reduced Incidence of Sickle Cell Anemia: As the HbS allele frequency decreases, the number of individuals born with sickle cell anemia would also decline.
 This would reduce the burden on healthcare systems and improve the overall health of the population.

 • Increased Susceptibility to Other Diseases: In the absence of malaria, other genetic disorders that were previously masked by the protective effect of the HbS allele might become more prevalent.
-For example, individuals with certain types of anemia or immune deficiencies might be more vulnerable to infections.
+Here's one way to look at it: individuals with certain types of anemia or immune deficiencies might be more vulnerable to infections.

 • Ethical Considerations: The prospect of intentionally reducing the frequency of a gene raises ethical concerns.
 Some people might argue that it is unethical to interfere with the natural course of evolution, while others might argue that it is our moral obligation to reduce the suffering caused by genetic diseases.